Dexter2099/secure-drone-control/README.md

 ## Setup Instructions

-Clone the repository and run the full stack locally:
+Clone the repository and run the full stack locally.
+The backend requires a `COMMAND_TOKEN` environment variable to authenticate command events.
+You can optionally specify a comma-separated list of origins using `ALLOWED_ORIGINS` (defaults to `*`) to control CORS access:

 ```bash
 # 1. Clone the repo